QuickSort in Clojure

 This infinite list is made finite (using take

-) when supplying the function with the desired amount of numbers required.
+) when supplying the function with the desired number of integers required.

 Solution 1

-The first implementation documented declaratively describes the QuickSort algorithm, using collection filtering to split the input based on the selected pivot.
+The first implementation declaratively describes the QuickSort algorithm.
+It uses collection filtering to split the input based on the selected pivot.

 (defn quick-sort [[pivot & coll]]